-What if they don’t match my neighbor’s decor?
+What if they don’t match these people’s decor?

 Am I being thoughtful or intrusive?

-Who am I to send a note of encouragement to my spiritual elders?
+Who am I to send a note of encouragement to them?
 Surely they have less awkward people in their lives who could offer support in this difficult time.